sslotsky/violet-paginator-docs/expiration.md

 ## expireAll()

 Sometimes you may prefer the nuclear option of simply expiring every list in the cache.
-Here's how you could build a button that expires everything?
+Here's how you could build a button that expires everything:

 ```javascript
 import React, { PropTypes } from 'react'